mattmenefee/code-review-process/README.md

 ### Pull Request Size

 To get valuable feedback, a reviewer must be able to easily read the requested change and understand the motivations with little background.
 Small pull requests greatly improve the ability for a reviewer to give valuable feedback.
 A small diff also makes a follow-up review upon the implementation of feedback much easier.
-Aim for pull requests to contain less than 400 lines of diff<sup>[1](#footnote1)</sup>.
+Aim for pull requests to contain less than 400 lines of diff (GitHub provides diff metrics on the pull request files page).

 ### Response Timeliness